 Unique Working Conditions

-You will be working with covered members and school jurisdictions across the province, so travel is a requirement of this position.
+You will be working with covered members and school jurisdictions across the province, so some travel may be required.

 How To Apply

-If you have the required qualifications and would like to become a member of our team, please submit your resume quoting competition number #17-86 to:
+If you have the required qualifications and would like to become a member of our team, please submit your resume by Friday, October 23, 2020.